JeNeSuisPasDave/AdventOfCode-2025/notes.md

 I submitted the Part 1 answer and it was correct.
 I worked on Part 2, which I was suprised to find not that much of an extension from what I did in Part 1.

 Finished the implementation.
 Learned more about mutability in Rust.
 It ran a couple seconds on the input data, which makes me think I could have made this more efficient.
 For now, though, it is enough to have submitted a correct answer for Part 2 and earned my gold stars.

+## Day 5

+*Friday, 2025-12-05*

+**04:29**

+Capturing the specs, setting up the project with CLI wrapper.

+*Note: about day04, I think the impl would have been faster if I had maintained a list of cells containing rolls and only examined those cells each iteration (obviously removing cells from the list when rolls were removed from the grid).
+I may try it.
+Also I should figure out how to time my execution so I can verify performance improvements.*